 Whitchurch is close enough to the big smoke to be a commuter destination, yet far enough to ensure that not all the rural romance has been lost from the area, the pub retaining a distinctly, pleasingly rural vibe.

-There might be glamorous white sheepskins over the back of most chairs in the restaurant and a touch of Scandi-inspired, stripped white wood interiors, but there’s also a cosy wood-burning stove for winter, dogs in the bar and one customer who rocked up on a quad bike wearing wellies was clearly a popular local who drank there regularly.
+There might be glamorous white sheepskins over the back of most chairs in the restaurant and a touch of Scandi-inspired, stripped white wood interiors, but there’s also a cosy wood-burning stove for winter – and a very warm welcome for doggies.
+Aww.

-These external rooms are lovely, with stone floors, a huge bathroom with an excellent power shower, and very comfortable beds.
-There are some sweet details, like a pretty W monogrammed on the sheets, and the excellent tea and coffee making facilities, with a proper teapot and biscuits in rabbit themed tins.
+Located in separate annexe right outside the main building, the external rooms feature stone floors, a huge bathroom with power shower and crisp, cotton sheets on the beds.
+There are some sweet and rather civilised details too, like a pretty W monogrammed on the pillows and tea and coffee making facilities that include a proper teapot.

 SCOFF & QUAFF

 Aware that much of the produce here is sourced locally, I was instantly drawn to a vine tomato and mozzarella bruschetta, thinking the mozzarella was probably made less than four miles away at Laverstoke Park (one of my absolute fave Hampshire producers).
 I was right.
 And it was delicious.

 Wanting something equally light, delicious and summery, Robyn ordered a whipped French goats cheese with beetroot, walnut and parmesan pastry – a balanced flavour combo that got the thumbs up.